-The 2024.0LTS firmware release is available for all PLCnext Control device types, and will be maintained for an extended period of 2 years without integration of any of the changes relevant to developing applications.
+The 2024.0 LTS firmware release stays available for all PLCnext Control device types, and will be maintained for an extended period of 2 years without integration of any of the changes relevant to developing applications.
 This way, customers can benefit from security fixes and patches without having to adapt the productive applications to the upcoming changes for another 11⁄2 years.
 But there won't be an LTS successor on the that code base.

-Another feature release is derived from the well-known code base.
+Another feature release was derived from the well-known code base.

-The public Preview 2024.7 contains most of the 2025.0 changes.
-Developers are invited to inspect that code base and begin testing their applications in that environment.
+A public Preview 2024.7 contained most of the 2025.0 changes.
+Developers were invited to inspect that code base and begin testing their applications in that environment.
+This Preview 2024.7 obsolete now and needs to be deinstalled.